loganmccue17/neighborhood-noise/docs/METRICS.md

 Log each like action in Firestore (or as a Firebase Analytics event); run a weekly aggregation query in BigQuery or a scheduled Cloud Function to total likes per 7-day period.

 ## Task Success
+% of people that complete signup and navigate to band Firebase will keep track of the amount of people who use the search page, and find the percentage of who selects a gig.